Enumerating planar stuffed maps as hypertrees of mobiles: Stuffed map enumeration

 This factor comes from the choice of root for each boundary of a branch.
 This means that since one can enumerate planar stuffed maps, one can equivalently enumerate branch-rooted stuffed maps via this rescaling of generating functions.

-Note that the automorphism group of any BMS map is trivial.
-This follows from the fact that every connected component of a BMS map will have at least one distinguished point.
-By the argument in Proposition \ref{prop: finite}, one can see that the generating functions of BMS maps have integer coefficients, that is, $\overline{\mathcal{T}}_{\ell}(t,\mathbf{t}) \in \mathbb{N}[\mathbf{t}][[t]]$.
+Note that the automorphism group of any BPS map is trivial.
+This follows from the fact that every connected component of a BPS map will have at least one distinguished point.
+By the argument in Proposition \ref{prop: finite}, one can see that the generating functions of BPS maps have integer coefficients, that is, $\overline{\mathcal{T}}_{\ell}(t,\mathbf{t}) \in \mathbb{N}[\mathbf{t}][[t]]$.

 \end{remark}